clarkedarkmatter/carrieforky-0d637/content/pages/index.md

-      *   Carrie truly cares about every individual in our community and knows that ugly partisan fighting never helps anyone. **Carrie cares about solutions.**
+      *   Carrie truly cares about every individual in our community and knows that partisan postering never helps anyone. **Carrie cares about solutions.**